 All of this tells us a lot about the web of meaning Euro-American culture has woven around the animated world—an ensouled web that combines science, philosophy, spirituality, and art.

 In a recent article about the nineteenth-century scholar Gustav Theodor Fechner, Nicholas Cannariato notes that “the closest approach to the soul for many without recourse to religious reassurance is ‘consciousness,’ though this may amount to no more than replacing one word with another.”
 Indeed, just like ‘spirituality’ has replaced ‘religion’ in this same cultural arrangement, consciousness is the new way of linking the human soul to the more-than-human world.
 In our species, the longing for cosmic meaning and connection never dies.

 Kocku von Stuckrad is one of the co-founders and co-directors of Counterpoint: Navigating Knowledge.
 As a Professor of Religious Studies at the University of Groningen (Netherlands), he works on the cultural history of religion, science, and philosophy in Europe.
 He lives in Berlin.
-A revised English version of his recent German book about the topic of this blog post will be published as The Soul in the Twentieth Century: Insights in Psychology, Science, Nature, Philosophy, Spirituality, and Politics from Europe and America by Columbia University Press by the end of 2020.
+A revised English version of his recent German book about the topic of this blog post will be published as A Cultural History of the Soul: Europe and North America from 1870 to the Present by Columbia University Press (spring 2021).